From dictatorship to a new Constitution in The Gambia: Issues and Concerns

 Composition and mandate of the Commission

-Under the Act, the Chief Justice will chair the Commission.
+Under the Act, the Chief Justice, or a senior judge appointed by him, will chair the Commission.
 A vice-chairperson will be appointed by the Attorney General, who also appoints a secretary to lead the secretariat in charge of the day-to-day administration of the Commission.
 The President of the Republic will appoint nine more members taking into account the professional, geographical, professional and gender diversity of the country.
 There is no requirement for parliamentary approval of the appointments.
 The members may not be members of the National Assembly or of the security forces.
 There is no similar exclusion of ministers or high-level officials of political parties.

 The Commission is required to seek the opinion of the people of The Gambia, including the diaspora.